-We have direct experience with yachts based in Greece, Croatia, Montenegro and beyond!
-We feel that our time sailing in Greece years ago was what inspired us to continue exploring the world via private charter yacht.
+We have direct experience with private charter yachts based in the Mediterranean!
+We feel that our time sailing in Greece years ago was what inspired us to continue exploring the world via private charter catamarans and sailboats.

 Full of romance, drama, and history, this is one of the most popular cruising areas in Greece.
 Fly to Athens and then get aboard your privately crewed yacht charter to explore Mykonos, Santorini, Paros, and Naxos.
 When to go: June through to mid-July for calm sailing.

 Nearest to Athens, Peloponnese coast was one of our favorites with its calm year-round sailing and local life.
 We walked the streets of Aegina enjoying pistachios while touring the splendid 5th-century Temple of Aphaia and the magical Byzantine Paleohora ruins.
 Hydra's harbor is full of great people watching and free of cars on its cobblestone streets.
 Poros maintains a sense of remoteness amongst pastel-hued houses stacked on the hillside.
 Carefree yachties in search of a good island party find a fun, artistic crowd in Spetses.

 Love medieval castles?
 Get to know Rhodes’ preserved medieval town with a variety of Byzantine churches and castles.
 Kos, Palos, Leros, and Pserimos are ideal for getting off the beaten track in this collection of 12 islands.